ctechfilmuniversity/lecture_ss23_procedural_generation_and_simulation/docs/01_sessions/05_noise/pgs_tutorial_01_noise/pgs_tutorial_01_noise.md

 ### Creating a Niagara System

+We will be using a Niagara system in order create 'copies' of a mesh to achieve this layered mesh effect.
+This will add some 3-dimensionality to our noise pattern.

+A niagara system comprises of an *Emitter*, which generates particles.
+A particle is an object which has a location and can be assigned any number of properties to determine its look and behavior.
+What we will do in the next steps, is use the emitter to generate particles (which will be meshes) and then modify their properties with a function that makes each particle smaller than the previous in size.

 1. Exit the Material Graph, right click your material and select *Create Material Instance*.

 2. Double click on the instance to open the editor.
 You can see all the previously created parameters on the right side.
 Here you can apply even more tweaks to your noise texture, whilst having the opportunity to always return to your base texture.